-Vaginal pimples are a global female dilemma, particularly the bumps that frequently appear just days, even hours, after every shave.
-While not a cause for alarm, vaginal pimples can be significantly discomfiting and unpleasant to look at and warrant a trip to the top dermatologist in Lahore.
+Pimples may appear on your vagina after shaving which can be a terrible feeling.
+Vaginal pimples are a global female dilemma, particularly razor bumps on vagina that frequently appear just days, even hours, after every shave.
+While not a cause for alarm, vaginal pimples can be significantly discomfiting and unpleasant to look at and warrant a trip to the doctor.

+To get rid of razor bumps on vagina all you need to do is wait.
 Such pimples usually disappear on their own.
-However, consult your doctor if they start getting bigger, warmer, or more tender, which may indicate an infection.
+However, consult the best internal medicine specialist in Lahore if they start getting bigger, warmer, or more tender, which may indicate an infection.

 An unexplained itch accompanied by red-coloured rashes may indicate a razor burn.
 In some cases, small red bumps that are tender to the touch and emit burning sensations may also appear over the vaginal area.
 Also, they may occur throughout or only appear in one small patch despite shaving the entire area at the same time.